NYUCCL/psiTurk/doc/amt_setup.rst

 If AWS credentials are not found via the :ref:`amt-creds-psiturkconfig-approach`, then Boto will search for them via its typical methods.
-That is, psiTurk users can store AWS credentials `in a way that Boto expects`__.
+That is, psiTurk users can store AWS credentials `in any way that Boto expects`__.
-Specifically, the credentials variables ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESSS_KEY`` can be set via one of the following methods, listed in order of preference:
+Specifically, the credentials variables ``AWS_ACCESS_KEY_ID`` and ``AWS_SECRET_ACCESSS_KEY`` can be set via one of the following methods, listed in order of Boto-preference:

 __ https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html